-Furthermore, It includes the results of the experiments described in the paper submitted for revision to the Pattern Recognition Letters journal.
+Furthermore, It includes the results of the experiments described in the paper submitted for revision to the International Journal of Social Robotics.

 The event has been very interesting.
-Many important researchers were presenting their work on Human Activity Recognition from different contexts and aimed to a wide spectrum of applications.
+Many important researchers were presenting their work on Human Activity Recognition from different contexts and aimed at a wide spectrum of applications.